w3c/web-performance/charter.md

 Participants in the group are required (by the [W3C Process](https://www.w3.org/Consortium/Process/#ParticipationCriteria)) to follow the W3C [Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/).

-## Open privacy issues

-The following WG deliverables currently have a few open issues related to privacy - [Resource Timing](https://github.com/w3c/resource-timing/issues?q=is%3Aissue+is%3Aopen+label%3Aprivacy-needs-resolution), [High Resolution time](https://github.com/w3c/hr-time/issues/79), and [Reporting](https://github.com/w3c/reporting/issues?q=is%3Aissue+is%3Aopen+label%3Aprivacy-tracker).

-The WG will work with the relevant stake holders and strive to resolve those issues.

 ## Communication

-Technical discussions for this Working Group are conducted in [public](https://www.w3.org/2020/Process-20200915/#confidentiality-levels).
-Meeting minutes from teleconference and face-to-face meetings will be archived for public review, and technical discussions and issue tracking will be conducted in a manner that can be both read and written to by the general public.
-Working Drafts and Editor's Drafts of specifications will be developed on a public repository, and may permit direct public contribution requests.
+Technical discussions for this Working Group are conducted in [public](https://www.w3.org/Consortium/Process/#confidentiality-levels): the meeting minutes from teleconference and face-to-face meetings will be archived for public review, and technical discussions and issue tracking will be conducted in a manner that can be both read and written to by the general public.
+Working Drafts and Editor's Drafts of specifications will be developed in public repositories and may permit direct public contribution requests.
+The meetings themselves are not open to public participation, however.

-Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the [Web Performance Working Group home page.](https://www.w3.org/2010/webperf/)
+Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the [Web Performance Working Group home page](https://www.w3.org/groups/wg/webperf).

 Most Web Performance Working Group teleconferences will focus on discussion of particular specifications, and will be conducted on an as-needed basis.

-This group primarily conducts its technical work in its [public repositories](https://github.com/orgs/w3c/teams/web-performance/repositories).
-There is also a public mailing list [public-web-perf@w3.org](mailto:public-web-perf@w3.org) ([archive](https://lists.w3.org/Archives/Public/public-web-perf/)).
-The public is invited to contribute to the github repositories and post messages to the list.
-Regular activity summaries around the github repositories will be provided.
+This group primarily conducts its technical work on [GitHub](https://github.com/w3c/web-performance) in the relevant specifications repositories.
+The public is invited to review, discuss and contribute to this work.

+The group may use a Member-confidential mailing list for administrative purposes.

 ## Decision Policy

-This group will seek to make decisions through consensus and due process, per the [W3C Process Document (section 3.3](https://www.w3.org/2020/Process-20200915/#Consensus)).
+This group will seek to make decisions through consensus and due process, per the [W3C Process Document (section 5.2.1, Consensus)](https://www.w3.org/Consortium/Process/#Consensus).
 Typically, an editor or other participant makes an initial proposal, which is then refined in discussion with members of the group and other reviewers, and consensus emerges with little formal voting being required.

-However, if a decision is necessary for timely progress, but consensus is not achieved after careful consideration of the range of views presented, the Chairs may call for a group vote, and record a decision along with any objections.
+However, if a decision is necessary for timely progress and consensus is not achieved after careful consideration of the range of views presented, the Chairs may call for a group vote and record a decision along with any objections.

-To afford asynchronous decisions and organizational deliberation, any resolution (including publication decisions) taken in a face-to-face meeting or teleconference will be considered provisional until 10 working days after the publication of the resolution in draft minutes sent, which will be published within 5 working days of the meeting to the working group's mailing list with a 'call for consensus' in the subject line.
-If no objections are raised on the mailing list by the end of the response period, the resolution will be considered to have consensus as a resolution of the Working Group.
+To afford asynchronous decisions and organizational deliberation, any resolution (including publication decisions) taken in a face-to-face meeting or teleconference will be considered provisional.
+A call for consensus (CfC) will be issued for all resolutions (for example, via email, GitHub issue or web-based survey), with a response period from one week to 10 working days, depending on the chair's evaluation of the group consensus on the issue.
+If no objections are raised by the end of the response period, the resolution will be considered to have consensus as a resolution of the Working Group.

-All decisions made by the group should be considered resolved unless and until new information becomes available, or unless reopened at the discretion of the Chairs or the Director.
+All decisions made by the group should be considered resolved unless and until new information becomes available or unless reopened at the discretion of the Chairs.

-This charter is written in accordance with the [W3C Process Document (Section 3.4, Votes)](https://www.w3.org/Consortium/Process/policies#Votes), and includes no voting procedures beyond what the Process Document requires.
+This charter is written in accordance with the [W3C Process Document (Section 5.2.3, Deciding by Vote)](https://www.w3.org/Consortium/Process/#Votes) and includes no voting procedures beyond what the Process Document requires.

 ## Patent Policy

-This Working Group operates under the [W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20200915/) 15 September 2020.
-To promote the widest adoption of Web standards, W3C seeks to issue Recommendations that can be implemented, according to this policy, on a Royalty-Free basis.
-For more information about disclosure obligations for this group, please see the [W3C Patent Policy Implementation](https://www.w3.org/2004/01/pp-impl/45211/status).
+This Working Group operates under the [W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy/) (Version of 15 September 2020).
+To promote the widest adoption of Web standards, W3C seeks to issue Web specifications that can be implemented, according to this policy, on a Royalty-Free basis.
+For more information about disclosure obligations for this group, please see the [licensing information](https://www.w3.org/groups/wg/webperf/ipr).

 ## Licensing